-The lead compounds probably act as chemical driers to promote polymerization.
-The toxic mercury salt may protect against biological attacks.
-Lampblack is also called soot or carbon black, a black pigment of amorphous carbon.
-Adding iron powder turns the lacquer black and catalyzes polymerization by forming iron(II)-urushiol complexes, similar to Japanese kuro-roiro-urushi.
-The fruit extract of T. chebula is enriched in tannins and Fraxini Cortex is enriched in coumarins.
-Whether the herbal tannins and coumarins may affect the lacquer hardening processes or chelate with iron to affect the color will require further investigation.
+The lead compounds probably act as chemical driers to promote polymerization.59 The toxic mercury salt may protect against biological attacks.
+Lampblack is also called soot or carbon black, a black pigment of amorphous carbon.60 Adding iron powder turns the lacquer black and catalyzes polymerization by forming iron(II)-urushiol complexes,61 similar to Japanese kuro-roiro-urushi.57 The fruit extract of T. chebula is enriched in tannins62 and Fraxini Cortex is enriched in coumarins.63 Whether the herbal tannins and coumarins may affect the lacquer hardening processes or chelate with iron to affect the color will require further investigation.

 In Qinyuan Yaolu (Important Records of Qin Academy, 12-13 c.), this recipe was mentioned: raw lacquer, sesame oil, lampblack, Chinese honey locust bean (皂角 zaojiao, Gleditsia sinensis), lead powder, and fruits of T. chebula.
 In Qinshu Daquan (Great Anthology of Qin Books, 1590), three additional additives were mentioned: tung oil, huipei (灰坯, unidentified ash, possibly wood ash), and nifan (泥礬, unidentified mineral of muddy appearance, possibly impure sulfate salts or iron sulfide).
 Yuguzhai Qinpu (Qin Scores of the Studio of Abiding Antiquity, 1855) said raw lacquer may be mixed with pig bile juice or Borneo camphor (冰片 bingpian) and stirred under the sun to make a lustrous lacquer with good flowing quality that can be easily brushed.
+44

 The tung oil (a drying oil from the nuts of Vernicia fordii) and sesame oil (a semi-drying oil from Sesamum indicum) help the lacquer spread more easily.
 A faintly colored oil may be obtained by pressing unroasted white sesame (白油麻), much paler than tung, linseed, or perilla oils, which may correspond to the "white oil" mentioned above.
 The Borneo camphor is recrystallized d-borneol (boiling point 203 °C) from Dryobalanops aromatica, which acts as a thinner for the lacquer.
 Some modern makers may use oil of turpentine (b.p. ~154 °C) for thinning purposes, but borneol has the advantage of being less volatile.
 Pig bile is also a lacquer thinner but by a different mechanism, containing mostly water but also bile salt, cholesterol, and lecithin.
 The Chinese honey locust bean (from Gleditsia sinensis) is enriched in tannins, saponins, and galactomannan.
-The bile and saponin may act as emulsifiers that affect the drying rate and surface appearance of lacquers.
+66 The bile and saponin may act as emulsifiers that affect the drying rate and surface appearance of lacquers.
 The galactomannan might make the lacquer more adhesive.

 The lacquer is also used as an adhesive to join the top and the bottom plates.
-In Taigu Yiyin, the lacquer adhesive is supplemented with cow hide glue (huangming jiaoshui 黄明膠水, yellow transparent glue) and bone powder.
-In some modern recipes, the lacquer adhesive is supplemented with deer antler powder, gum Arabic (from Senegalia senegal), starch, or glutinous rice.
+In Taigu Yiyin, the lacquer adhesive is supplemented with cow hide glue (huangming jiaoshui 黃明膠水, yellow transparent glue) and bone powder.
+53 In some modern recipes, the lacquer adhesive is supplemented with deer antler powder, gum Arabic (from Senegalia senegal), starch, or glutinous rice.

-3.2 Analyses of ancient lacquers
+3.2.
+Analyses of ancient lacquers

-Because the lacquer is largely insoluble in most solvents, it has been difficult to analyze its organic compositions by liquid chromatography-MS. With the development of reference libraries for lacquer ingredients by pyrolysisgas chromatography-mass spectrometry (Py-GC-MS) analysis, combined with derivatization techniques, researchers can now resolve many organic components in lacquer films.
+Because the lacquer is largely insoluble in most solvents, it has been difficult to analyze its organic compositions by liquid chromatography-MS. With the development of reference libraries for lacquer ingredients by pyrolysisgas chromatography-mass spectrometry (Py-GC-MS) analysis, combined with derivatization techniques, researchers can now resolve many organic components in lacquer films.67 The stratigraphy of guqin lacquer coats may be visualized by two ways: (1) microscopic examination of exposed underlayers at worn out spots or edges; (2) removing a small sample for cross-section examination.
 As the top lacquer may be damaged by UV and abrasion, the surface of an antique instrument may have been sanded down and re-lacquered.
 There is no simple method to tell if the top layers are original.